sc808/FAST/README.md

 * fs - The sampling Frequency
 * order - Order of the filter to be used.
 Higher order will reduce magnitude of the filtered signal.
 An order of 2 is recommended.

+### Examples ###
+Examples from the article may be replicated using the functions in the 'example generators' folder

+These examples are as follows:
+* test_wave_1.m - Synthetic test example from Figure 1 of the article.
+It consists of a signal that is composed of multiple sinusoids which transiently switch off.
+The presence or absence of these components causes different types of beating and other distortions, which are well separated by FAST.
+* step_signal.m - Synthetic signal which makes a single abrupt change in frequency.

 Some Results:
 _Results will be posted here soon_